rackerlabs/rackspace-how-to/content/cloud-servers/installing-an-ssl-certificate-on-apache.md

 ### Test the certificate

 Test your certificate by using a browser to connect to your server.
-Use the https protocol directive (e.g. https://yourserver/) to indicate you wish to use secure HTTP.
+Use the Hypertext Transfer Protocol Secure (HTTPS) protocol directive (e.g. https://yourserver/) to indicate that you want to use secure HTTP.

-**Note**: The padlock icon on your browser will be displayed in the locked position if your certificates are installed correctly and the server is properly configured for SSL.
+**Note**: The padlock icon on your browser is displayed in the locked position if your certificates are installed correctly and the server is properly configured for SSL.